Skip to main content

 Listen to an album a day: March

 I know Spotify is corrupt, doesn't pay artists enough, and has an AI music problem (onetwo).
-But I don't pay for it, and listen to commercials even though the heroine of Laid suggests that's not to be done.
+I don't pay for it, and listen to commercials even though the heroine of Laid suggests that's not to be done.
 You don't like the links, don't click them.
 Pay for a service for me, and I'll link that up.

 3/1.
 Songs of Love and Hate 1971 by Leonard Cohen spotify.